-Another important administrative barrier in the case of air pollution related subsidies is that inner city residents have little influence on the internalization of air pollution related external costs and on subsidy redistribution for several reasons.
-First, these issues can be addressed by the municipality of the Budapest who represent the whole population of the capital city.
+Another important administrative barrier in the case of air pollution related subsidies is that due to the jurisdiction structure of Budapest and the regulation of decision-making inner city residents have little influence on the internalization of air pollution related external costs and on subsidy redistribution for several reasons.
+First, these issues can be addressed primarily by the municipality of Budapest that represent the whole population of the capital city.
 Therefore, though even if the majority of inner city residents were in favour of internalization of environmental external costs, they would be likely by outnumbered by outer city residents who are less interested in such internalization as transport-related air pollution affect them much less than inner city residents and they rely on car use more than inner city residents.
 Secondly, many municipalities overlap both inner city and outer city areas; therefore, their residents might have conflicting interests, which the decision-makers cannot represent properly.
 Thirdly, the inner city area is fragmented among different municipalities that makes it difficult to act with one voice.
 If the number of inner city districts was lower, they covered only inner city areas and they were entitled to introduce road fees in order to internalize environmental external costs and disposed over the revenues of road fees, then road fees would be more likely to be introduced.